SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step6-Testing-the-Application/README.md

 **Note :**
 1. The Purchase Order in-meeting app is only available in the Desktop Client of the Teams app and not the Browser version.
-2. the feature to add/invite someone to the meeting is under development.
+2. The feature to add/invite someone to the meeting is under development.

 ### Troubleshooting